vanniktech/gradle-android-junit-jacoco-plugin/README.md

   - Executes the `test<Flavor><BuildType>UnitTest` task before
   - Gets executed when the `check` task is executed
   - Generated Jacoco reports can be found under `build/reports/jacoco/<Flavor>/<BuildType>`.

+- Task `jacocoTestCoverageVerification<Flavor><BuildType>`
+  - Depends on the `jacocoTestReport<Flavor><BuildType>` task
+  - Verifies that your code coverage limits have not been violated
+  - Must be manually specified in your gradle targets to execute

 *Instrumented tests*
 - Task `combinedTestReport<Flavor><BuildType>`